derektypist/project-euler-063/README.md

 **Information Architecture**

-The function `powerfulDigitCounts(n)` returns a number, where `n` is a number from 1 to 21.
+The function `powerfulDigitCounts(n)` returns a number, where `n` is a number.

 ## Features

-Allows the user to enter the length of the digits in order to find the number of positive integers of that length and the power equal to that length.
-Performs checks on valid user input.
-If the input is not valid, an error message is displayed.
+Allows the user to show or hide the solution to the problem as described in [FreeCodeCamp - Coding Interview Prep - Project Euler 063](https://www.freecodecamp.org/learn/coding-interview-prep/project-euler/problem-63-powerful-digit-counts)

 Extensions include the count of all n-digit numbers which are nth power.